 To measure the ECL, due from employees have been grouped based on type of loans and the days past due (age buckets).
-The expected loss rates are based on the collection of loans payment over a period of 60 months before December 31, 2023 and 2022, and the corresponding historical credit losses experienced within such period.
+The expected loss rates are based on the collection of loans payment over a period of 60 months before December 31, 2024 and 2023, and the corresponding historical credit losses experienced within such period.

-The management assessed that expected loss rate for due from a related party would be insignificant as there were no historical credit loss experience.
+The management assessed that expected loss rate for receivable from a related party would be insignificant as there were no historical credit loss experience.